capactio/capact/docs/proposal/20201102-artifacts.md

         type: cap.type.db.mysql.config
         verbs: ["read", "update"]
   output:
-    typeInstances: # it's an TypeInstance that is created as a result of executed action
+    typeInstances: # it's an TypeInstance that is created as a result of executed action.
+ONLY one can be declared for Beta and GA.
       wp_config:
         type: cap.type.cms.wordpress.config
 ```

 </details>

 ####  Alternatives

 There is an option to define `typeInstances` as a list instead of a map: